 Here is Lesson 2 in my 10-part course.
 This video will show you how to incorporate a chordal approach to teaching and connect it with pop piano playing.
 Enjoy!

-You can have the first three lessons in my 10-week 4 Chord Composing right now!
-Feel free to download these lessons and implement chordal teaching in your studio.
+You can start using the first three lessons in my 10-week 4 Chord Composing right now!
+Purchase the first 3 lesson plans and implement chordal teaching in your studio today!

 If you’ve enjoyed the content of these lessons and want to know how to continue teaching in this way, then make sure you check out the rest of this course.